 Most antidepressants affect the three major neurotransmitters implicated in depression: serotonin, norepinephrine, and dopamine.
 Nerve cells (neurons) communicate with other neurons via connections known as synapses.
 The neuron sending the signal is referred to as presynaptic, and the neuron receiving the signal is referred to as postsynaptic.
 The presynaptic neuron releases neurotransmitter molecules in the synaptic cleft (the space between the two neurons), and the neurotransmitters act at specific receptors on the postsynaptic neuron.

 Why does that matter?
-Many antidepressants are reuptake inhibitors, meaning they block recycling pumps on the presynaptic side that would normally take up and recycle some of the neurotransmitter that had been released.
-This means there is more neurotransmitter floating around the synaptic cleft, available to act at receptors on the postsynaptic neuron.
+Many antidepressants are reuptake inhibitors,.
+That means that they block recycling pumps on the presynaptic side that would normally take up and recycle some of the neurotransmitter molecules that were released.
+This means there’s more neurotransmitter floating around the synaptic cleft that’s available to act at receptors on the postsynaptic neuron.
 Over time, this actually changes the number of receptors that the postsynaptic neuron produces, which may explain the delayed onset of action for antidepressants.

 Other antidepressants may block certain types of receptors on either pre- or post-synaptic neurons, and this may influence the release of one or more types of neurotransmitters.

 A lot of medications are messy, in the sense that they don’t only do want them to.
 Some antidepressants affect histamine receptors, and this can cause side effects such as sedation and weight gain.
 Activity at muscarinic receptors can cause sedation, dry mouth, and constipation.